Minors – Emancipation of Minor – North Dakota

 14-10-17.1: Minor’s emergency care.

-Any minor may contract for and receive emergency examination, care, or treatment in a life-threatening situation without permission, authority, or consent of a parent or guardian.
+A minor may contract for and receive emergency examination, care, or treatment in a life-threatening situation without the consent of the minor’s parent or guardian.